How Katharine McPhee and David Foster Beat the Odds and Found Love

 When Katharine McPhee and David Foster found themselves back in each other's orbit, they were both nursing broken hearts.

-The pair, who just took their May/December relationship to the next level with the announcement of their engagement, first sparked rumors of a romance a little over a year ago when they were spotted out on a PDA-filled dinner date at a time when they were both finally learning how to be single again.
+The pair, who took their May/December relationship to the next level in July 2018 with the announcement of their engagement before finally tying the knot on June 28, first sparked rumors of a romance a little over a two years ago when they were spotted out on a PDA-filled dinner date at a time when they were both finally learning how to be single again.
 McPhee was just out of a two-year relationship with former Scorpion co-star Elyes Gabel, a relationship that began when her marriage of six years to Nick Cokas had fallen apart.
 And Foster had just recently announced that, after four years of marriage and nine years together, he and his Real Housewives of Beverly Hills star wife Yolanda Hadid were calling it quits as well.

 If Foster's decision, made then at 67, to reconsider his usual romance habits seemed unlikely, then his connection to 33-year-old McPhee seemed even more so.
 Sure, music was a common denominator between the two, but what really could they have in common?
 And yet, they've managed to prove us wrong at every turn.